What's the Best Engine?

 Rod length-to-stroke ratio

-A long rod-length-to-stroke ratios is more efficient.
+A long rod-length-to-stroke ratio is more efficient.
 To get this, you need longer rods to match a longer stroke.
-However, A14 and A15 use the same length rod.
+However, A14 and A15 use the same length rod, which puts the A15 at a disadvantage.
+Or does it?
 From previous discussion, an optimal rod-to-stroke ratio is good for about 1% power.
-The A14 doesn't have an optimal ratio but would need a longer rod itself.
 But either way the A15 is 7% larger displacement across the entire RPM range.
+I'll trade a 1% peak power disadvantage for a 7% general power advantage any day of the week.

 Other Nissan Engine Swaps

-Sometimes you just want a bigger engine.
-After all, there's no replacement for displacement.
-Or maybe you come across an engine for free or very inexpensive price.
+Sometimes you just want a bigger engine -- after all, there's no replacement for displacement!
+Or maybe you come across an engine for free or at a very inexpensive price.

 L-series OHC fours